widilo/widilo-gutenberg-boilerplate/README.md

 ## Usage

 All gutenberg blocks are organized in the plugins folder **wp-content/plugins/widilo-gutenberg-boilerplate/blocks**.
-Inside the **blocks** folder you can create individual folders and files for every block you want to add. <br>
+Inside the **blocks** folder you can create individual folders and files for every block you want to add.

 As an example we have created a block called **widilo Boilerplate Block** -> widilo-gutenberg-boilerplate/blocks/boilerplate-block/boilerplate_block.js.

 Feel free to change the **widilo Boilerplate Block** to your needs.
 Therefore open **boilerplate_block.js** -> widilo-gutenberg-boilerplate/blocks/boilerplate-block/boilerplate-block.js.

-You can change the title of your block, the block icon, the category and the block content as you wish.<br>
+You can change the title of your block, the block icon, the category and the block content as you wish.

 After you have finished your changes, run `npm run dev` in the plugin folder to make the magic happen.

 boilerplate_block.js: